shreyaaseshadri/HexSplit/README.md

 PGT not detected

 ##### Meaning:
-RAxML Gene Trees Successfully Created - update for the user
+RAxML Gene Trees Successfully Created (update for the user)
-100 RAxML Bootstrap Trees Successfully Created - update for the user
+100 RAxML Bootstrap Trees Successfully Created (update for the user)

-Regular windows - below information is for regular tripartition windows
+Regular windows (below information is for regular tripartition windows)
-Pairwise ML Tree RF scores -> w1w2: 2, w2w3: 2, w1w3: 2 - pairwise RF scores between ML trees generated from the 3 partitions
+Pairwise ML Tree RF scores -> w1w2: 2, w2w3: 2, w1w3: 2 (pairwise RF scores between ML trees generated from the 3 partitions)
-Regular windows histogram intersection test result: 0.59 - result of the statistical analysis, a value less than the threshold indicates the presence of PGT
+Regular windows histogram intersection test result: 0.59 (result of the statistical analysis, a value less than the threshold indicates the presence of PGT)

-Offset windows - below information is for tripartition windows created with an offset
+Offset windows (below information is for tripartition windows created with an offset)
-Pairwise ML Tree RF scores -> w1w2: 2, w2w3: 2, w1w3: 2 - pairwise RF scores between ML trees generated from the 3 partitions
+Pairwise ML Tree RF scores -> w1w2: 2, w2w3: 2, w1w3: 2 (pairwise RF scores between ML trees generated from the 3 partitions)
-Offset windows histogram intersection test result 0.83 - result of the statistical analysis, a value less than the threshold indicates the presence of PGT
+Offset windows histogram intersection test result 0.83 (result of the statistical analysis, a value less than the threshold indicates the presence of PGT)

 PGT not detected - final result